 When a friend suggested we take a quick getaway to see all the beautiful places in Istanbul, I quickly jumped at the opportunity.

 I’d been to Istanbul just once before on a quick layover to Southeast Asia and I promised myself I’d be back to explore the city in more depth.
 What I wasn’t expecting, though, was to fall so hard for it.

-Beautiful places in Istanbul that you have to check out:
+Beautiful places in Istanbul that you have to check out

-Instead, I decided to list eight fun things to do in some of the most beautiful places in Istanbul that we either found by chance or spots Katie took us to (she’s been living in Istanbul for six years – it’s always fun getting to explore cities based on a local’s recommendations!)
+Instead, I decided to list fun things to do in some of the most beautiful places in Istanbul that we either found by chance or spots Katie took us to (she’s been living in Istanbul for six years – it’s always fun getting to explore cities based on a local’s recommendations!)

-The colorful buildings in Balat
+1. The colorful buildings in Balat, Istanbul’s colorful neighborhood

-Over the past three years, cute coffee shops, trendy restaurants, and co-working spaces for digital nomads have sprawled up throughout the neighboorhood.
+Over the past three years, cute coffee shops, trendy restaurants, and co-working spaces for digital nomads have sprawled up throughout the neighborhood.

 It took us a while to find the spot pictured below (the area was bigger than we thought!), so here’s the exact address:

 I didn’t get to stay there, so I have no personal review of the accommodation, but I definitely wouldn’t have minded waking up to this view every morning!

-Göztepe Park for all the tulips in Spring
+2. Göztepe Park for all the tulips in Spring

 When you think of tulips, the first place that pops to mind is probably The Netherlands, but during the Spring months, Istanbul turns into a colorful wonderland of tulip-covered parks.

 I honestly had no idea until I got curious and thanks to mighty Google, I learned that they were originally cultivated in the Ottoman Empire (present-day Turkey) and were later imported into The Netherlands in the sixteenth century.

 After this trip, I’m convinced that Spring is the best time to visit Istanbul and if you’re lucky enough to make it during the season, you’re in for a treat.
 A wonderful, tulip-induced treat.